Brazil to open up for US GMO corn imports

-Brazil will open its doors to US corn imports, with the failure in the country’s second corn crop - safrinha - raising concerns about domestic feed availability, Cristina said during a live-streamed event on Monday June 14.
+Brazil will open its doors to US corn imports as the failure in the country’s second corn crop safrinha raises concerns about domestic feed availability, the country’s agriculture minister Tereza Cristina said Monday.

-The type of GMO corn produced in the US is not produced in Brazil and its import needs to be authorized by the country’s Biosecurity National Technical Commission (CTNBio).
+The type of GMO corn produced in the US is not produced in Brazil and its import needs to be authorised by the country’s Biosecurity National Technical Commission (CTNBio).

-The Brazilian corn market is expected to be particularly tight this year due to the failure in the not-yet-harvested safrinha, which accounts for more than 70% of the country’s corn output.
+The Brazilian corn market is expected to be particularly tight this year due to the failure in the not-yet-harvested safrinha that is responsible for over 70% of the country’s corn output.

-Declining expected yields due to late planting along with dry and warm weather conditions led Brazilian food agency Conab to downgrade the country’s corn production estimate by 10 million tonnes.
+Declining expected yields due to late planting and dry and warm weather conditions led the Brazilian food agency Conab to downgrade the country’s corn production estimate by 10 million mt.